 Field Internship (480 hrs.)The field internship combines practical application of didactic knowledge, psychomotor skills, and clinical instruction.
 The field internship represents both an instructional and evaluative phase of the program.
 During the field internship, the student will be under direct supervision by a paramedic preceptor.
 The field internship phase is a 48 hour a week commitment.

 The Field Internship is a step process to slowly adjust the Paramedic Student into a dynamic EMS environment.

 The Field Internship hours will be spent entirely in the REMSA system.

-Curriculum is sequenced in a way that allows knowledge and concepts to build upon each other as the program progresses.
-For example, cellular and tissue anatomy and physiology is presented in the beginning and then specific A & P associated with each body system is presented during the appropriate time in the program (i.e. cardiac A&P is taught at the beginning of the cardiology module).
+Didactic (602 hrs.)The curriculum is sequenced in a way that allows knowledge and concepts to build upon each other as the program progresses.
+For example, cellular and tissue anatomy and physiology are presented in the beginning and then specific A & P associated with each body system is presented during the appropriate time in the program (i.e. cardiac A&P is taught at the beginning of the cardiology module).

 OptionsOur program has a partnership with the University of Nevada, Reno College of Extended Studies to provide you with much more than a paramedic program.
 We are now offering a Paramedic Management Certificate Program.
 The goal is to give our paramedic students key education and skills that allow your career as a paramedic to expand.